From Paris to Versailles: 5 Best Ways to Get There

 1. From Paris to Versailles by Guided Tour

 Most tourists appreciate the experience of visiting Versailles on a guided tour.
-This option offers convenient, stress-free transportation and interesting commentary from a knowledgable guide.
+This option offers the convenience of organized transfers, along with interesting commentary from a knowledgable guide.

 2. From Paris to Versailles on a Guided Bike Tour